AndrewHenderson/marionette-redux/README.md

 ### `connect`

 Below is an example of a `Marionette.View` that has been subscribed to a Redux store.
-The following code just as easily be applied to `Marionette.Behavior`.
+The following code could also be applied to a `Marionette.Behavior`.

 ```js
 var ConnectedView = MarionetteRedux.connect()(Marionette.View.extend({